 Maintenance releases of the Commons itself are also numbered according to the dot-dot strategy.
 For example, the upgrade from 1.5 to 1.5.1 was a maintenance release.

-Except in emergencies, no code will be deployed to the Commons except for on this thrice-monthly release schedule.
+Except in emergencies, no code will be deployed to the Commons except for on this twice-monthly release schedule.
 Members who are interested in new Commons functionality, and particularly those partner developers who host their sites on the Commons, should submit plugin requests and other updates via Redmine at least four days before a given release in order to be considered for that release.
-Thus, a plugin request submitted on May 15 will be considered for the May 21 release, while a request submitted on May 19 will wait for June 1.

 During the summer months, the development team may revert to a less frequent release schedule.
 Watch the dev blog for updates.